 Long Range Precision is a handgun, rifle and black powder rifle discipline that aims to refine and develop the accuracy of firearms, ammunition and equipment for shooting at extreme distances.
-The handgun events vary from rimfire to centrefire calibres and are shot up to 500m, while the rifle events cover .22LR to .50BMG calibres and are shot up to 2000m.
-The core matches require the competitor to shoot five shots from a cold barrel, without the use of benches or windflags, as they would in a normal field situation.
+The handgun events are shot up to 500m, while the rifle events are shot up to 2000m.
+The core matches require the competitor to shoot five shots from a cold barrel, without the use of benches or wind flags, as they would in a normal field situation.

-www.ssaa.org.au/longrangeprecision
+ssaa.org.au/longrangeprecision